 A. Penalty; Continuing Violations.
-If any building or structure within the historic district is erected, constructed, reconstructed, altered or repaired in violation of Division 2.7, Historic

-Preservation, or in violation of the plat showing the proposed lot and building to be erected or altered, the Director, acting for and on behalf of the city, in addition to any other remedies, may institute appropriate action or proceedings in the name of the city to prevent and prohibit such unlawful erection, construction, reconstruction or alteration or repairs.
+If any building or structure within the historic district is erected, constructed, reconstructed, altered or repaired in violation of Division 2.7, Historic Preservation, or in violation of the plat showing the proposed lot and building to be erected or altered, the Director, acting for and on behalf of the City, in addition to any other remedies, may institute appropriate action or proceedings in the name of the City to prevent and prohibit such unlawful erection, construction, reconstruction or alteration or repairs.
 Each day such violation continues shall constitute a separate offense.
 (Code 1961, § 2-218)

 B. Stopping Work Commenced Without Permit.
 The Director shall promptly stop any work attempted to be done without or contrary to a permit issued under this ZLDC and shall promptly prosecute any person responsible for such a violation of Division 2.7, Historic Preservation, or engaged in such violation.
-Any officer or authorized agent of the historic district commission shall exercise concurrent or independent powers with the Director in prosecuting violations of this ZLDC and stopping work attempted to be done without or contrary to the permits required by Section 5.5.2, Historic District Certificate of Appropriateness.
+Any officer or authorized agent of the Historic District Commission shall exercise concurrent or independent powers with the Director in prosecuting violations of this ZLDC and stopping work attempted to be done without or contrary to the permits required by Section 5.4.2, Historic District Certificate of Appropriateness.

 C. Injunctive Relief.
-Whenever any person has engaged in or is about to engage in any act or practice which constitutes a violation of this article, the Director or the historic district commission may make application to the appropriate court for an order enjoining such act or practice, or requiring such person to refrain from such prospective violation or to remedy such violation by restoring the affected property to its previous condition.
-Upon a showing by the commission, the Director, or the city that such person has engaged or is about to engage in such act or practice, a permanent or temporary injunction, temporary restraining order, or other appropriate shall without bond. order be granted (Code 1961, § 2-220)
+Whenever any person has engaged in or is about to engage in any act or practice which constitutes a violation of this Section, the Director or the Historic District Commission may make application to the appropriate court for an order enjoining such act or practice, or requiring such person to refrain from such prospective violation or to remedy such violation by restoring the affected property to its previous condition.
+Upon a showing by the Historic District Commission, the Director, or the City that such person has engaged or is about to engage in such act or practice, a permanent or temporary injunction, temporary restraining order, appropriate order shall be or other granted without bond.
+(Code 1961, § 2-220)